kastanomata/PageTurner/README.md

 - [x] Divide special bookshelves from user-created
 - [x] Add "New post" button/form
 - [x] Add club infocard to the right
-- [ ] Not show posts from yourself
 - [ ] Don't show duplicate when club + follow

 ### Search